This International Women’s Day let’s take some time to explore some of the biggest female, transgender, and female-presenting trailblazers.

 Marsha P. Johnson and Sylvia Rae Rivera.

 These two amazing LGBTQ+ activists deserve a joint spot on my list.
-They were prominent drag queens in NYC during the 1960s and play a vital part in the gay-rights movement at the time.
+They were prominent drag queens in NYC during the 1960s and play a vital part in the gay rights movement at the time.

 They co-founded the Street Transvestite Action Revolutionaries (STAR) in the early 1970s.
-Through which they worked with homeless transgender persons, and drag queens of colour.
+Through this they worked with homeless transgender persons, and drag queens of colour.
 They also played a key part in the Stonewall Riots in 1969, with Johnson responsible for throwing the first brick at the police force.
 This sparked a national LGBTQ+ movement at the time which has paved the way for future generations.